zjason106/2022REU/README.md

 August 2022

 Usage instructions:
+You will need to create a "out.txt" and a "model.pth" file in your directory before running the program.
 Adjust hyperparameters and file/output settings in "hyperparameters.py".
 Toggle hyperparameters.saveModel = True to save the final selected model.

 Email jkzheng@umich.edu for support.